Finishing Techniques - Doors Windows

 • Water drains better the smoother the surface.
 This means that sanding both the wood and the primer is very important.
 On a well-sanded primer the varnish forms a smooth film and the water will drain very well.

 • Insect repellent materials are also important for durable windows.
-Fungi cause mold and wood rot, and insects make holes in the wood, opening the water path to the inside.
+Fungi cause mold and wood rot, and insects make holes in the wood, opening the water path to the interior.
 Use impregnants containing such materials or find another way to treat the wood against fungi and insects before applying varnish/paint.

 • The application of semi-transparent finishes is preferred to transparent finishes.
 Applying a first coat of color and a low-pigment varnish increases the strength of the finish and thus of the window.